nearform/react-pwa/README.md

 #### src/client

 The `client` folder contains static images, styles and JavaScript for the React client.
-Styling is handled using Sass and there are some icons in the `images` folder.
+Styling is handled using TypeStyle and there are some icons in the `images` folder.

 The `js` folder contains two files, `sw.js` that sets up a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and `app-shell.js` that renders the React app.

 The service worker is used to cache API responses so that should the internet connection be disrupted, any previously requested data will be served locally.

 The `app-shell.js` file renders the "App Shell" component, which houses the route information and any local data, passing it along to child components for display.